Business Acumen Skills: Boost Your Employability

 5 Examples of business acumen

 People in non-leadership roles have plenty of opportunities to showcase business acumen.
-There are countless business acumen skills, but here are five business competencies and specific qualities that will hint at your ability to make sound decisions that positively impact overall business operations:
+There are countless business acumen skills, but here are five business competencies and specific qualities that will hint at your ability to make sound decisions that positively impact overall business operations and boost your employability:

 1. Strategic thinking and problem-solving